mvvik/CalC-complex-buffer/README.md

 - Email any bug reports (make sure to include your script) to: matveev@njit.edu
 - Mirror maintained at http://www.calciumcalculator.org
 ******************************************************************************
 CalC ("Calcium Calculator") is a modeling tool for simulating intracellular calcium diffusion and buffering.
 CalC solves continuous reaction-diffusion PDEs describing the entry of calcium into a volume through point-like channels, and its diffusion, buffering and binding to calcium receptors.
 CalC uses a variation of the Alternating Direction Implicit (ADI) finite difference method, which is quite CPU-time efficient, and accurate to 2nd order in time and space.
 Time-step is varied adaptively during the simulation.
+Other main features are:
-- CalC is CPU-time efficient and platform-independent (Windows, OS X, Linux, cygwin, etc.)
+- CalC is platform-independent (Windows, OS X, Linux, cygwin, etc.)
 - CalC is operated by a simple script language (with optional flow-control functionality).
 - CalC is easily combined with MATLAB without any special modifications (see below).
 - CalC allows simulations in any geometry: cartesian 3D, 2D or 1D, polar, spherical, cylindrical, conical, etc.
-- CalC allows an arbitrary number of Ca2+ buffers, with a single or two Ca2+ binding sites per molecule
+- CalC allows an arbitrary number of calcium buffers, with a single or two calcium binding sites per molecule
-- CalC scripts can integate ordinary differential equations as well, e.g. to model Ca2+ dependent exocytosis.
+- CalC scripts can integate ordinary differential equations as well, e.g. to model calcium dependent exocytosis.
-- CalC results can be viewed in real time by piping the output into xmgrace (only on UNIX platforms), or using **freeglut** graphics library
+- CalC results can be viewed in real time using **xmgrace** or **freeglut** libraries (see below)
-- CalC is provided on an as-is basis, but I will respond to any bug reports or technical questions.

 If you use CalC in your published work, please cite [2002 Biophys J article](https://pubmed.ncbi.nlm.nih.gov/12202362/) article, and please send me a reference for inclusion in the [CalC publication list](https://web.njit.edu/~matveev/calc/calc_pub.html) upon publication.
+CalC is provided on an as-is basis, but I will respond to any bug reports or technical questions.
 ******************************************************************************
 #### License
 CalC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.